HL7/fhir-shc-vaccination-ig/input/includes/immunization.md

 Verifiers SHALL be able to meaningfully process and interpret codes from ALL of the systems listed above.

+##### Support for additional code systems

+Implementers may request support for an additional code system by [opening a new GitHub issue](https://github.com/dvci/vaccine-credential-ig/issues/new).

 #### Vaccine manufacturer

 There are two approaches for identifying vaccine manufacturer that are supported by this IG: